-The KindaListening project is endorsed and supported by the Missing Kind as a way of rippling out kindness in the community.
+The KindaListening project is endorsed and supported by the Missing Kind as a way of rippling out kindness and wellbeing in the community.
 As need is increasing and public services are depleting, we all need to be a resource for ourselves and each other.

 Created and developed by Linda Allen, the KindaListening Project has emerged as a way of bringing meaning and purpose from her life experiences and crisis and as a culmination of her skills and passion for understanding suffering, sharing wellbeing and focusing on the joys of life.

-‘My mission has always been around empowerment, from teen confidence and wellbeing to supporting people through crisis.”
+‘My mission has always been around empowerment, from teen confidence and wellbeing, to supporting people through crisis.”

 Why Listening?..
 Why Me?..